-SFA participates in the Fidelity Wealth Advisor Solutions ® Program (WAS), through which SFA receives referrals from Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment advisor and Fidelity Investments company.
-SFA is independent and not affiliated with FPWA or any Fidelity company.
-FPWA does not supervise or control SFA, and FPWA has no responsibility or oversight for SFA's provision of investment management or other advisory services.
+SFA participates in the Fidelity Wealth Advisor Solutions® Program (the "WAS Program"), through which SFA receives referrals from Strategic Advisers LLC (Strategic Advisers), a registered investment adviser and Fidelity Investments company.
+SFA is independent and not affiliated with Strategic Advisers or any Fidelity Investments company.
+Strategic Advisers does not supervise or control SFA, and Strategic Advisers has no responsibility or oversight for SFA provision of investment management or other advisory services.

-Under the WAS Program, FPWA acts as a solicitor for SFA, and SFA, pays referral fees to FPWA for each referral received based on SFA's assets under management attributable to each Client referred by FPWA or members of each Client's household.
-The WAS Program is designed to help investors find an independent investment advisor, and any referral from FPWA to us does not constitute an endorsement by FPWA of SFA's particular investment management services or strategies.
-SFA pays the following amounts to FPWA for referrals: the sum of (i) an annual percentage of 0.10% of any and all assets in Client accounts where such assets are identified as "fixed income" assets by FPWA and (ii) an annual percentage of 0.25% of all other assets held in Client accounts.
-In addition, SFA has agreed to pay FPWA an annual program fee to participate in the WAS program.
-These referral fees are paid by SFA and not the Client.
+Under the WAS Program, Strategic Advisers acts as a promoter for SFA and pays referral fees to Strategic Advisers for each referral received based on SFA assets under management attributable to each client referred by Strategic Advisers or members of each client's household.
+The WAS Program is designed to help investors find an independent investment advisor.
+More specifically, SFA pays the following amounts to Strategic Advisers for referrals: the sum of (i) an annual percentage of 0.10% of any and all assets in client accounts where such assets are identified as "fixed income" assets by Strategic Advisers and (ii) an annual percentage of 0.25% of all other assets held in client accounts.
+In addition, SFA has agreed to pay Strategic Advisers an annual program fee of \$50,000 to participate in the WAS Program.
+These referral fees are paid by SFA and not the client.

-To receive referrals from the WAS Program, SFA must meet certain minimum participation criteria or was selected as a result of other business relationships with FPWA and its affiliates.
-This creates a conflict of interest in that we have an incentive to use Fidelity or its affiliates through our recommendations to our Clients whether they were referred by Fidelity or not.
-The Client is not charged any more than our standard fees as part of this program.
-We have agreed not to solicit referred Clients from the program away from Fidelity other than when our fiduciary duty would necessitate.
-We have agreed to pay a one-time fee equal to 0.75% of the assets in a client account that is transferred from FPWA's affiliates to another Custodian; therefore, SFA may have an incentive to suggest that referred clients and their household members maintain custody of their accounts with affiliates of FPWA.
-However, participation in the WAS program does not limit SFA's duty to select brokers on the basis of best execution.
+To receive referrals from the WAS Program, SFA must meet certain minimum participation criteria, but Advisor has been selected for participation in the WAS Program as a result of its other business relationships with Strategic Advisers and its affiliates, including Fidelity Brokerage Services, LLC ("FBS").
+As a result of its participation in the WAS Program, SFA has a conflict of interest with respect to its decision to use certain affiliates of Strategic Advisers, including FBS, for execution, custody and clearing for certain client accounts, and Advisor could have an incentive to suggest the use of FBS and its affiliates to its advisory clients, whether or not those clients were referred to SFA as part of the WAS Program.

+Under an agreement with Strategic Advisers, SFA has agreed that Advisor will not charge clients more than the standard range of advisory fees disclosed in its Form ADV 2A Brochure to cover promoter fees paid to Strategic Advisers as part of the WAS Program.
+Pursuant to these arrangements, SFA has agreed not to solicit clients to transfer their brokerage accounts from affiliates of Strategic Advisers or establish brokerage accounts at other custodians for referred clients other than when SFA fiduciary duties would so require, and Advisor has agreed to pay Strategic Advisers a one-time fee equal to 0.75% of the assets in a client account that is transferred from Strategic Advisers' affiliates to another custodian; therefore, SFA has an incentive to suggest that referred clients and their household members maintain custody of their accounts with affiliates of Strategic Advisers.
+However, participation in the WAS Program does not limit SFA's duty to select brokers on the basis of best execution.
 SFA also receives an economic benefit from our qualified Custodian, Fidelity, in the form of the support products and services it makes available to us and other independent investment advisors whose clients maintain their accounts at Fidelity.
 These products and services, how they benefit us, and the related conflicts of interest are described above (see Item 12 - Brokerage Practices).

-Schwab Advisor Network® ("the Service")
+Schwab Advisor Network[®] ("the Service")